-Located in Flat Rock, near Hendersonville, (about 30 miles south of downtown Asheville), is the fascinating home of America's poet, Carl Sandburg.
-It was designated as a National Historic Site in 1968 to honor Carl Sandburg's compelling collection of stories about the American people; their plights, struggles, joys and hopes as told through Sandburg's poetry, prose, journalism and biography.
-It's free to explore the grounds, but there is small fee for a guided house tour.
-Nearby is Flat Rock Playhouse.
+Located in the adorable village of Flat Rock, near Hendersonville, and 30 miles south of Asheville, find the fascinating home of America's poet Carl Sandburg.
+It was designated as a National Historic Site in 1968 (part of the US National Park Service) to honor Sandburg's massive collection of stories about the American people's plights, struggles, joys, and hopes.
+Wife Lilian has a fantastic story of her own, breeding and milking her prize-winning goats.
+It's free to explore the grounds, but there is a small fee for a guided house tour.

 The highlight for many are the goats.
 Mrs. Sandburg owned and operated a premier goat dairy from 1935 to 1965.
-Mrs. Sandburg's goat breeding program produced champion goats and led to the improvement of goats as milk producing animals.
+Mrs. Sandburg's goat breeding program produced champion goats and led to the improvement of goats as milk-producing animals.
 The park service raises goats that represent the three breeds of goats Mrs. Sandburg raised at Connemara.
-Rangers and volunteers are on hand to share this facinating story about goats and Mrs. Sandburg's dairy goat operation.
+Rangers and volunteers are on hand to share stories.

-From Asheville: (40 minute drive from downtown) Take I-26 east to exit 53 - turn right onto Upward Road.
-From Upward Road and intersection with Rt.
-176 (now U.S. 25) continue straight.
-Upward Road is now No. Highland Lake Road.
-At the light, turn left onto Rt.225/Greenville Hwy south.
+Directions from Asheville: (40-minute drive from downtown) GPS address: 1800 Little River Rd, Flat Rock.
+Take I-26 east to exit 53 - turn right onto Upward Road.
+From Upward Road and intersection with U.S. 25, continue straight.
+Upward Road turns into North Highland Lake Road.
+At the light, turn left onto NC Hwy 225/Greenville Hwy south.
 At next light take a right onto Little River Road.
 Visitor parking on left.

 The largest downtown in western North Carolina outside of Asheville is filled with historic buildings and updated streetscapes with flowers and art.
 Find many spots for outdoor dining and a big… read more